 Whichever route to raising capital you take, it's worth bearing in mind that not every investor is solely looking at cold, hard cash in the bank.
 Aside from your profit to-date and financial projections, they'll want to see that you have a credible business plan, with a detailed understanding of the market, and a team in place to deliver your goals.
 And of course, they'll want to buy into your vision and recognise that your product or service is one whose time has come.

-For more insight, read our guide to growing a company.
 Whichever way you end up getting your business off the ground - good luck!